Why Georgia’s new election rules have local officials worried

 | Conyers, Ga.

-A fight over election rule changes is playing out in states from North Carolina to Wisconsin to Arizona that could foreshadow an even messier post-election legal brawl.
+A fight over election rule changes is playing out in states from North Carolina to Wisconsin to Arizona that could foreshadow an even messier postelection legal brawl.

 Former President Donald Trump continues to insist the 2020 election was stolen from him, and he has repeatedly claimed, with no evidence, that Democrats are gearing up to do it again.
 Republicans have been heavily investing in “election integrity” efforts that they say are aimed at preventing voter fraud.
 Democrats say those efforts are disenfranchising left-leaning voters, and laying the groundwork to overturn results if things don’t go Mr. Trump’s way.